Note: This article was last updated on February 10, 2022, to add new technical details.

 Do you have Wi-Fi Internet connection problems on your Mac?
 For example, websites will not load?
 Facetime will not connect?
 Mails will not go?
 This may be because you’re not connected to your network.
 Then you may want to reset your network settings to fix these problems.

 Fortunately, you can reset your network settings easily on iOS devices.
 For example, if you own an iPad or iPhone, you can go to Settings > General > Reset and then Reset Network Settings.
-Unfortunately, however, unlike iOS, for Macs we don’t have an equivalent feature to do the reset but there are workarounds, you can delete the WiFi interface, which in return remove all previous networks connected and its settings.
+When you reset your network settings, all of your Internet and network-related settings and preferences will be erased.
+Unfortunately, however, unlike iOS, for Macs we don’t have an equivalent feature to do the reset but there are workarounds, you can delete the WiFi interface, which in return remove all previous networks connected and its settings (I explained below how you can do this without losing your current network settings).

 Method 1: Remove and add the Wi-Fi interface